Conveyancing Newcastle NSW

 05 Settlement Day

 We’ll ensure everything is in place for a smooth settlement.
-The purchaser or the incoming mortgagee has to show up with the funds, and the seller or outgoing mortgagee has to turn up with the property title and the document/s needed to release the mortgage.
+The purchaser or the incoming mortgagee has to organise the funds, and the seller or outgoing mortgagee has to provide the property title and the document/s needed to release the mortgage.

 06 After Settlement